Divorce Property Division Worksheet: Essential Guide for Texas Divorces

 To get help from a trusted divorce attorney in Friendswood, TX, contact Hannah Law today.

-Community Property Vs Separate Property
+Community Property Vs Separate Property in Divorce

 Texas is a community property state.
 This means that most property obtained during the marriage is owned jointly by both spouses.
 There are exceptions like inheritances and gifts.
 Texas law sets a standard that marital property should be divided fairly, but that doesn’t automatically mean a 50/50 division.